anderssonlab/PRIMEloci/README.md

                                   config_file = "config_R_PRIMEloci.yaml")
 ```

-The complete workflow, from processing bigWig files to the final steps in R, can be found in PRIMEloci_genomewide_prediction.rmd.
+The example of complete workflow, from processing bigWig files to the final steps in R, can be found in PRIMEloci_genomewide_prediction.rmd.

 ## Contributing